 2.1.3.
-Material platform validation - NSC injection into hydrogels
+Material Platform Validation - NSC Injection into Hydrogels

 Based on the expectation that cells could attach to the injected matrix in 3D, we next asked whether the microgel injectable improves NSC engraftment potential by retaining more injected cells.
-We injected NSCs mixed with either liquid medium or bare HA microgels into bulk HA hydrogels using the injector of our 3D bioprinter (Figure 3a, Methods).
+We injected NSCs mixed with either liquid medium or bare HA microgels into bulk HA hydrogels using the injector of our 3D bioprinter (Figure 3a, Experimental Section).
 While this injection strategy is a heavily abstracted model of in vivo injection, the use of a hydrogel target rather than tissue enabled us to visualize the injected volume to measure the retained injectable volume, V_r , with confocal microscopy.
 Moreover, the use of precise linear motion stages allows us to delicately enter tissue-like hydrogels and evaluate the volume of cargo retained when injected into viscoelastic solids.
-After 12 h of 3D culture post-injection, we observed viable cells in both the microgel and liquid media injectables, albeit with distinctly unique injectables reinforced the cracks generated by injection and deformed the hydrogel to create a larger oval-shaped cavity (Figure 3b).
-We measured a 7.5-fold increase in retention volume for the microgel injectable relative to the liquid medium control (p<0.01) (Figure 3c, Methods and Supplementary Information).
+After 12 h of 3D culture post-injection, we observed viable cells in both the microgel and liquid media injectables, albeit with distinctly unique injected volumetric morphologies (Figure 3b).
+In contrast, the yield stress capability of the microgel injectables reinforced the cracks generated by injection and deformed the hydrogel to create a larger oval-shaped cavity (Figure 3b).
+We measured a 7.5-fold increase in retention volume for the microgel injectable relative to the liquid medium control (p < 0.01) (Figure 3c, Experimental Section and Supporting Information).